 Diamond Pet Foods operates five manufacturing plants across the US and produces food for dozens of brands, some premium, some decidedly not.
 Taste of the Wild is their mid-tier line, sitting above their budget offerings but below specialty brands.
 Diamond’s scale is how they keep the price down on bison and venison.
-Buying novel proteins in bulk, across massive production runs, costs less per pound than what a small manufacturer pays.
+Buying novel proteins in bulk, across massive production runs, costs less per pound than what a smaller manufacturer would pay.

 That’s a real advantage for Shepherd owners on a budget who still want something beyond standard chicken meal.
 But shared facilities and high-volume production carry their own risks, which show up in the recall history.